 Silk – The cream of the crop in terms of quality.
 It was very labor intensive to make, so it was quite costly to buy.
 The fine silk thread weaved into a large assortment of different textures.
 Crepe was the roughest silk texture.
 Chiffon was very light and airy.
 Velvet was thicker, but not the incredibly thick velvet we see in fabric stores today.
 It was buttery soft with a brushed effect.
 Taffeta was a crisp, flat fabric with a shine to it.
-Organdy is a sheer but stiff fabric used in early ’20s party dresses.
+Organdy was a sheer but stiff fabric used in early ’20s party dresses.
 Most other silks were matte, very low shine materials.
-Many silks like Canton silk was blended with cotton for durability and price.
+Many silks like Canton silk were blended with cotton for durability and price.
 Silk Pongee was used in men’s fine dress shirts.
-Lace was mostly out of fashion in the 1920s but still used a trim.
+Lace was mostly out of fashion in the 1920s, but still used a trim.
 Lace made with new patterns of Art Deco inspired shapes was an attempt to entice women into wearing lace again.

 Georgette is sheer crepe silk, heavier than chiffon and with a crinkled surface.
-It was called “the material that both concealed and revealed” because it was see-through but when embroidered to beaded it was modest enough for blouses and summer dresses (with a cami or slip underneath.)
+It was called “the material that both concealed and revealed” because it was see-through, but when embroidered or beaded it was modest enough for blouses and summer dresses (with a cami or slip underneath).
 It was used mostly on dress sleeves, necklines, upper backs, and overlays.
 It replaced lace from the previous decades as a fancy fabric.

-Rayon – Known as the poor man’s silk it is made of processed wood pulp.
-It was commonly called Artificial silk until almost the 30s.
+Rayon – Known as the poor man’s silk, it is made of processed wood pulp.
+It was commonly called Artificial silk until almost the ’30s.
 At first, it was stiff and hard and not nice on the skin.
 It was blended with cotton to soften it up, and also mixed with wool for outerwear.
-Eventually, Rayon improved enough by the end of the 1920s that is was used for delicate underwear, dresses, men’s shirts and ties, and even some men’s undergarments.
-Going into the 1930s Rayon began replacing silk all together.
-Today Rayon fabrics are wonderful to sew and drape well enough for most 1920s day and evening dresses.
+Rayon improved enough by the end of the 1920s that is was used for delicate underwear, dresses, men’s shirts and ties, and even some men’s undergarments.
+Going into the 1930s, Rayon began replacing silk altogether.
+Today, rayon fabrics are wonderful to sew and drape well enough for most 1920s day and evening dresses.